sfu-dis/tabular/README.md

 ## Tabular: Efficiently Building Efficient Indexes

-Tabular is a parallel programming library that models data structures as ACID relational tables to provide concurrency and persistence transparently.
+Tabular is a new parallel programming library that models data structures as ACID relational tables to provide concurrency and persistence transparently.

+Tabular turns a single-threaded in-memory index into a concurrent, persistent counterpart without requiring the developer using parallel programming techniques, easing programming effort.

 More details are described in our VLDB 2025 paper below (preprint [here](https://www.cs.sfu.ca/~tzwang/tabular.pdf)).
 If you use our work, please cite:
 ```